awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 * `Windows Management Framework (Windows PowerShell 2.0, WinRM 2.0, and BITS 4.0)
   <http://support.microsoft.com/kb/968929>`_

-**Linux and macOS X**: To run the AWS Tools for PowerShell Core, your system must be running PowerShell 5.1 or newer.
+**Linux and macOS X**: To run the AWS Tools for PowerShell Core, your system must be running PowerShell Core 6.0 or newer.
 For more information, see "Install the AWS Tools for PowerShell Core" in this topic.
-For more information about how to install PowerShell 5.1 or newer on a Linux-based computer, see
-`PowerShell Package Installation Instructions <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_.
+For more information about how to install PowerShell Core 6.0 or newer on a Linux-based computer, see `PowerShell Package Installation Instructions <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_.

 .. _pstools-installing-download: